 Speaking at a ceremony honoring the 2016 Stanley Cup champion Pittsburgh Penguins, President Barack Obama noted that, for the first time in history, a US President welcomed eight Cup winners exclusively from US cities^ (sorry, Canadian Prime Minister Trudeau).

 President Barack Obama honors the 2016 Stanley Cup champion Pittsburgh Penguins at a White House ceremony on October 6.
-He cited the Penguins and the NHL for their leadership at the intersection of Green + Sports (Green-Sports section of the talk starts at 6:41 mark of the video).
+He cited the Penguins and the NHL for their leadership at the intersection of Green & Sports

 The President made this announcement on the first Green Sports Day, as proclaimed by the Green Sports Alliance.
 In a letter, President Obama highlighted that the “Federal Government is proud to work with America’s sports community to promote sustainability.”
 One such community is the NHL, which just completed its second consecutive carbon neutral season thanks to a partnership with Constellation.
 The President lauded the league for being the “25th largest user of green power in the Environmental Protection Agency’s Green Power Partnership.”